pellepelster/learn.pelle.io/hugo/content/_index.md

 ---

 # Welcome

-This guide will lead you step by step through the process of packaging, deploying, monitoring and operating a stae of the art web application in a cloud environment.
+This guide will lead you step by step through the process of packaging, deploying, monitoring and operating a state of the art web application within a cloud environment.
 Each step comes with a complete runnable sample so you can see the code evolve through the different stages.
 Depending on your interest or prior knowledge you should be able to either follow this guide step by step or directly dive into a topic of your interest.

 ## Prerequisites